 Strengths Weakness/Gaps Opportunities/Recommendations SOCIAL MANAGEMENT HPPTCL monitors and measures the progress of implementation of the resettlement action plan.
 The scope of monitoring activities is proportionate to the projects' risks and impacts.
-HPPTCL also has a designated Land Acquisition Officer, who is responsible for coordination with the local revenue office, district administration, and acquisition of land and payment of compensation Recording the progress in compensation payment and other resettlement activities, HPPTCL prepares monitoring reports to ensure that the implementation of the resettlement plan has produced the desired outcomes.
-The GRM system is relatively weak to track the complaints The power sector to take cognizance of the RFCTLARR 2013 such that the existing frameworks, systems and practices across the sector are aligned to the provisions of RFCTLARR 2013 HPPTCL already has a comprehensive policy for land acquisition and resettlement activities Consolidated reporting at institutional level on R&amp;R including complaint resolution to be made available at annual basis Core Principle #5: Program E&S systems give due consideration to the cultur interests of Indigenous Peoples/Sub-Saharan African Historically Underserve ed Traditional Local Communities (hereafter referred to, interchangeably, as Tribals, Tribal Groups or Tribal Populations), and to the needs or concerns of vulnerable Strengths Veakness/Gaps Opportunities/Recommendations Strengths SOCIAL MANAGEMENT opportunities/ Recommendations Cultural impacts (ancient architecture &amp; monuments, tourism, arts, customs, ritual) are captured and dealt/mitigated as per the available applicable laws including consultation outcomes, especially in case of social rituals.
-HPPTCL's Environment and Social Safeguards Policy principles provide that HPPTCL shall take due precautions to avoid disturbance to human habitations, tribal areas and places of cultural significance and minimize the same wherever inevitable.
-The ESSP also provides that HPPTCL will pay special attention to marginalized and vulnerable groups and secure their inclusion in Information on implementation of targeted schemes for Scheduled Tribes on the utility's projects is not available.
-Track implementation of schemes related to Scheduled Tribes on the utility's projects
+HPPTCL also has a designated Land Acquisition Officer, who is responsible for coordination with the local revenue office, district administration, and acquisition of land and payment of compensation Recording the progress in compensation payment and other resettlement activities, HPPTCL prepares monitoring reports to ensure that the implementation of the resettlement plan has produced the desired outcomes31.
+The GRM system is relatively weak to track the complaints The power sector to take cognizance of th RFCTLARR 2013 such that the existing frameworks systems and practices across the sector are aligned to the provisions of RFCTLARR 2013 HPPTCL already has a comprehensive policy for lan acquisition and resettlement activities Consolidated reporting at institutional level on R& including complaint resolution to be made available at annual basis Core Principle #5: Program E&S systems give due consideration to the cultural appropriateness of, and equitable access to, Program benefits, giving special attention to the rights and Core Principle #5: Program E&S systems give due consideration to the cultur interests of Indigenous Peoples/Sub-Saharan African Historically Underserve Populations), and to the needs or concerns of vulnerable interests of Indigenous Peoples/Sub-Saharan African Historically Underserve Populations), and to the needs or concerns of vulnerable interests of Indigenous Peoples/Sub-Saharan African Historically Underserve d Traditional Local Communities (hereafter referred to, interchangeably, as Tribals, Tribal Groups or Tribal

-&lt;sup>31 As per compliance requirements of funding agency, social consideration on involuntary resettlement RP policy and targets, the RAP implementation process is monitored and evaluated through Process Indicators and Output Indicators
+31 As per compliance requirements of funding agency, social consideration on involuntary resettlement RP policy and targets, the RAP implementation process is monitored and evaluated through Process Indicators and Output Indicators